DallanQ/brass_birmingham_1/Manual.md

 - A Link tile is required to connect Cannock to the Farm Brewery to its left.

+>  Link tiles can resemble trains or ships.

 - A Link tile placed between Kidderminster and Worcester also connects both locations to the Farm Brewery to their left.
 A second Link tile is not required; nor may it be placed there.

 #### Canal Era Building (page 10)